jburzynski/TypeGenDocs/source/programmaticalapi.rst

 After installing TypeGen as a `NuGet package <https://www.nuget.org/packages/TypeGen>`_, you'll have access to the *Generator* (*TypeGen.Core.Generator*) class, which is responsible for generating TypeScript files.
 This class is also used by :doc:`TypeGen CLI <cli>` for this purpose.

-The class itself has 1 public method *Generate*, in 4 versions:
+The class itself has 1 public method *Generate*, in 4 overloads:

 * *Generate(GenerationSpec generationSpec)*
 * *Generate(IEnumerable<Assembly> assemblies)*